algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 Fred lives in the center of Reims and goes to work with using public transport or his bike.

-He will need access to Powershell in order to provide input and output files to the algorythm and he need to access the output files for the steps.
+He will need access to Powershell[^powershell] in order to provide input and output files to the algorythm and he need to access the output files for the steps.

+---

 ### 2.2 Jerry